floXcoder/InRailsWeBlog/README.md

 Gitlab is used for automatic deployment:

-- Push new modifications on develop branch, Gitlab will build and run tests on this branch.
+- Push new modifications on develop branch, Gitlab will build and run tests on this branch. **Do not forget to push tags when deploying a new version.**

 - Create a new Gitflow Release version and push modifications on master branch to deploy on website.
 Increment each time the version number.